-- Take time to think through all your work and lifestyle options before making any immediate decisions. - Get advice from your financial adviser before you finish work so they can help optimise your benefits and payout structure. - Seek out experts in career transition who can provide specialist tools and resources to get you back on track and working sooner. - 1 These tax concessions also apply to 'approved early retirement schemes'. - 2 An arm's length transaction is one carried out by two parties with no connection between them, resulting in fair market value. - 3 The taxable component of your ETP is concessionally taxed up to certain levels.
-Any taxable part of your ETP not related to genuine redundancy (eg, it would be payable regardless of the reason for termination) may be subject to additional tax.
+- An arm's length transaction is one carried out by two parties with no connection between them, resulting in fair market value. - 3.
+These tax concessions also apply to 'approved early retirement schemes'. - 4.
+The taxable component of your ETP is concessionally taxed up to certain levels.
+Any taxable part of your ETP not related to genuine redundancy (e.g. it would be payable regardless of the reason for termination) may be subject to additional tax